 The way you tax benefits depends on the type of benefit.
 For adoption assistance benefits, you and your employee must pay Social Security and Medicare taxes.

-Adoption assistance is exempt from federal income tax withholding.
+You can exclude up to $14,890 (2022) of qualifying adoption assistance benefits from an employee’s gross income.
+This means that adoption assistance under the annual limit is exempt from federal income tax withholding.
 However, it is not exempt from federal unemployment taxes (FUTA).

 Report the wages and taxes withheld for adoption assistance on Form W-2, Wage and Tax Statement.
 Mark adoption assistance benefits in Box 12 using Code T.